-Crockham Hill November 2022 Newsletter - Flipbook - Page 40
+Crockham Hill December 22/January 23 Newsletter - Flipbook - Page 40

 A regular slot for villagers to present an informed and perhaps a

 provocative viewpoint on an important issue.
 Vivienne Cox has provided a

 perspective on wind energy.
 If you would like to comment on this article or

 any other aspect of the newsletter we welcome your letters to the editor(s)

 Windmills of the past and future

 In years gone by there was a windmill in Crockham Hill on the hill above

 Froghole in the land owned by the aptly named Windmill Bank, and the

 outline of its shape can be seen in times of drought from an arial view.